-Beyond that, the health risks associated with trial remain acute in Utah and throughout the nation.
+Beyond that, the health risks associated with trial remain acute - even with the improving COVID-19 conditions in Utah.
 Trial requires that jurors, counsel, parties, witnesses, court personnel, and judges all be present in the courtroom in relatively close proximity.
-The Court concludes it is no longer possible to safely host even one jury trial at a time in space available in the courthouse.
-Empaneling and hosting a jury, including facilitating jury selection and jury deliberations, all with due regard for health and safety, is simply not currently possible in the physical facilities available to the court.
+Utilizing the Court's Petit Jury Trial Plan, the Court concludes it remains possible to safely host only one jury trial at a time in space available in the courthouse.
+Empaneling and hosting more than one jury at a time, conducting more than one trial at a time, and facilitating jury deliberations, all with due regard for health and safety, is simply not currently possible in the physical facilities available to the court.
 Video and audio conferencing, used for hearings, are not available for criminal jury trials.
 Counsel's ability to adequately prepare for trial, including locating and consulting with witnesses, and defense counsel's ability to effectively confer with defendants, are also greatly diminished under the present circumstances.